DistributedClocks/GoVector/README.md

-Here is a sample output of the priority logger
+Here is a sample output of the priority logger:
 ![PriorityLoggerOutput.png](.images/PriorityLoggerOutput.png)

-Here is an example of ShiViz output generated by an RPC client server interaction
+Here is an example of ShiViz output generated by an RPC client server
+interaction:
 ![ShivizExample.png](.images/shiviz_output.png)

 <!-- July 2017: Brokers are no longer supported, maybe they will come back.